 When the music stops, everyone finishes the job they are currently working on, and we move on with our day.

-It’s a no-fuss way to quickly make a huge improvement on the state of our house.
+It’s a no-fuss way to quickly make a significant improvement on the state of our house.
 It’s amazing what you can get done in 15 minutes of teamwork.

 And remember.
 Each person working adds 15 minutes to the workload.
 So when I have six kids helping clean, it’s like working for 105 minutes!